IBM/Java-MicroProfile-on-Kubernetes/README.md

 * Install a [Docker](https://docs.docker.com/engine/installation/) engine.

-## Deploy to Bluemix
+## Deploy to Kubernetes Cluster from Bluemix
-If you want to deploy the wordpress directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the Java microservices using MicroProfile sample, else jump to [Steps](#steps)
+If you want to deploy directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the Java microservices using MicroProfile sample, else jump to [Steps](#steps)

 [![Create Toolchain](https://github.com/IBM/container-journey-template/blob/master/images/button.png)](https://console.ng.bluemix.net/devops/setup/deploy/?repository=https://github.com/IBM/java-microprofile-on-kubernetes)